Some Characterizations in Kenmotsu manifolds with a new connection: Concircular Curvature Tensor

-for any $X,Y\in\Gamma(TM)$. \end{theorem} \begin{corollary} Let $M$ be an $n-$ dimensional Kenmotsu manifold.
-If concircular curvature tensor is invariant under generalized symmetric metric connection, then we have the following expressions:\\ \textbf{(i)} If the manifold is Ricci flat, then manifold is $\eta-$ Einstein manifold with respect to generalized symmetric metric connection.\\ \textbf{(ii)} Ricci tensor is invariant with respect to $\beta-$ quarter symmetric metric connection.
+for every $V,W\in\Gamma(TM)$. \end{theorem} \begin{corollary} Suppose that $M$ is an n- dimensional Kenmotsu manifold.
+When concircular curvature tensor is invariant under the connection $\overline{\nabla}$, the expressions presented below are obtained:\\ \textbf{(i)} If the manifold is Ricci flat, it is $\eta-$ Einstein regarding generalized symmetric metric connection.\\ \textbf{(ii)} Ricci tensor is invariant with reference to $\beta-$ quarter symmetric metric connection.

 \end{corollary}